wonscha/DS_Algorithm_Practice/README.md

 ## Test
 Test Driven Developement(TDD) is applied in solving the problem and Jest is being used as a testing tool.
-If you want to test, please first install npm, and runt test as follows.
+If you want to test, please first install npm, and runt test with commands as follows.
 Then Jest will go through all tests wired up.

 ```